Wael1122/waa/Config-File.md

 #          -s
 scrot="off"

-# Screenshot program to launch
+# Screenshot Program
-# If you're not using 'scrot' change this to your screenshot
-# program.
+# Neofetch will automatically use whatever screenshot tool
+# is installed on your system.
 #
+# If 'neofetch -v' says that it couldn't find a screenshot
+# tool or you're using a custom tool then you can change
+# the option below to a custom command.
+#
-# Default: 'scrot -c -d 3'
+# Default: 'auto'
-# Values:  'cmd -flags'
+# Values:  'auto' 'cmd -flags'
 # Flag:    --scrot_cmd
-scrot_cmd="scrot -c -d 3"
+scrot_cmd="auto"

-# Scrot dir
+# Screenshot Directory
 # Where to save the screenshots
 #
 # Default: '~/Pictures/'